GoogleCloudPlatform/python-docs-samples/run/logging-manual/README.md

 # Cloud Run Manual Logging Sample

-This sample shows how to send structured logs to Stackdriver Logging.
+This sample shows how to send structured logs to Cloud Logging.

 [![Run in Google Cloud][run_img]][run_link]